ripienaar/nmfw/README.md

  * Generate a Dockerfile to host the service
  * Generate `Makefile` or similar to rebuild the generated code and containers
  * One `micro` per Service
- * Think about timeout, some functions have different timeouts than others, how to handle?
+ * ~~Think about timeout, some functions have different timeouts than others, how to handle?~~ Propagated using the `Nmfw-Deadline` header and passed to handlers as a context.Context.
  * Include the proto schema and expose over the `micro` schemas feature

 ## Contact